decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 It cannot be stressed enough how important it is to save your seed phrase in a secure location, so if you haven't committed this to memory, please review the [Critical Information section](/getting-started/user-guides/dcrwallet-setup.md#critical-information) again.

-Once you have written down the seed phrase and hex type `OK` and press `Enter`.
+Once you have written down the seed phrase and hex, type `OK` and press `Enter`.
 NOTE: if you did not write the phrase down before continuing, you should [start this process over](/getting-started/user-guides/dcrwallet-setup.md#create-a-new-wallet) after [deleting your wallet file](/advanced/deleting-your-wallet.md)

 After pressing `Enter`, you should see the following message: